What Is Overhead Welding and Why Is It Hardest?

 • Use slight weave only on butt joints.

 You’ll get better control when you move deliberately and avoid overbuilding the puddle.
-For butt welds, a slight weave can improve tie-in; for fillets, stay consistent and straight.
-Remember, maintaining a short arc length will enhance your control and prevent sticking, ensuring a clean finish.
+For butt welds, a slight weave can improve tie-in.
+For fillets, a straight bead often gives you cleaner control.

 Overhead TIG Welding Tips

-When you switch to overhead TIG, you usually won’t need major parameter changes from flat work, but consistency matters more because the puddle will show every small mistake.
+With overhead tungsten inert gas (TIG) welding, you may not need major parameter changes from flat work.
+Still, consistency matters more because the puddle shows every small mistake.

 Keep your setup clean, maintain a clear view of the puddle, and watch bead consistency closely.
-Use a tighter arc length so you can control the molten metal, limit drip, and hold even penetration.
+Use a tighter arc length so you can control the molten metal, limit dripping, and hold even fusion.

 Safety Gear for Overhead Welding